|Guide||♦||130 Triplogs||1 Topic|

-Mario, Sheri & I originally planned to take Mario's 4x4 2.5 miles in to the connecting Cave Creek Trail and hike from there but our plans were altered a bit when we got to Spur Cross Ranch and the gate was locked.
-After speaking briefly with a sheriff who was parked at the gate, we found out that motorized vehicles are no longer allowed access to this area and we wound up going a short distance back to the parking area to figure out what we were going to do.
-The decision was unanimous and we decided to do a 5.5 loop hike using an old Jeep road to Trail #252 and come back on Spur Cross Trail.
+Mario, Sheri & I originally planned to take Mario's 4x4 2.5 miles into the connecting Cave Creek Trail and hike from there, but our plans were altered a bit when we got to Spur Cross Ranch, and the gate was locked.
+After speaking briefly with a sheriff, who parked at the gate, we found out that motorized vehicles are no longer allowed access to this area.
+We wound up going a short distance back to the parking area to figure out what we were going to do.
+The decision was unanimous, and we decided to do a 5.5 loop hike using an old Jeep road to Trail #252 and come back on Spur Cross Trail.
 We got to the kiosk and headed off to start the loop clockwise.
-The first 1.4 miles was on an old Jeep road that was wide, easy to follow and had some decent elevation gain and basically followed the terrain in and out of several washes.
-The views of Elephant Mountain were outstanding as we headed northwest on the Jeep road and eventually came upon the trail junction for this.
+The first 1.4 miles were on an old Jeep road that was wide, easy to follow, had some decent elevation gain, and followed the terrain in and out of several washes.
+Elephant Mountain views were outstanding as we headed northwest on the Jeep road and eventually came upon the trail junction for this.
 All along this area of the trail, we kept seeing little sprigs of color... little purple, yellow and white wildflowers.
-As tempting as it was we continued northwesterly and eventually came upon the Tonto National Forest boundary, marked by a barbed wire gate.
-Once through the gate, we continued another 0.5 miles to trail #252 that is marked by a rock with petroglyphs (Rondo Spring/Spur Trail marker) and a sad looking little trail off to the west.
-We took a right so we were heading east and it was here that the terrain took on variated colors at every turn.
-We had views of Sugarloaf Mountain to our north but as we ascended and descended onto various washes, the colors of the rock along the trail continually amazed us as it turned from red to white to brown to black volcanic rock.
+As tempting as it was, we continued northwesterly and eventually came upon the Tonto National Forest boundary, marked by a barbed-wire gate.
+Once through the gate, we continued another 0.5 miles to trail #252 marked by a rock with petroglyphs (Rondo Spring/Spur Trail marker) and a sad-looking little trail off to the west.
+We took a right, so we were heading east, and it was here that the terrain took on variated colors at every turn.
+We had Sugarloaf Mountain views to our north, but as we ascended and descended onto various washes, the colors of rock along the trail continually amazed us, turning from red to white to brown to black volcanic rock.
 It was amazing!
-We came down on part of the trail where it was glaring white rock and I saw a clump of red wildflowers.
-The saguaro were impressive along this stretch of the trai... huge amounts of 40-50 footers.
-We continued on and after 0.5 miles came upon Page Spring... a small spring with lush green grass, Page Spring.
+We came down a trail section, where it was glaring white rock, and I saw a clump of red wildflowers.
+The saguaros were impressive along this stretch of the trail, with huge amounts of 40-50 footers.
+After another 0.5 miles, we came upon a small spring with lush green grass, Page Spring.